D. Ann Herring

-My primary research interests center on the anthropology of infectious disease.
+My primary research interests center on the anthropology of infectious disease and epidemics.
 This involves studying the biosocial circumstances that give rise to epidemics and facilitate their spread from place to place, as well as the biosocial processes that ensue from the disease experience.
-I’m interested in the way populations and societies – past and present – are transformed by epidemics and in the ways in which patterns of health and disease change through time.
+I’m interested in the way populations and societies – past and present – understand and are transformed by epidemics, and in the ways in which patterns of health and disease change through time.
 My work straddles the Department’s strengths in the anthropology of health, human biology, ethnohistory and the anthropology of death.

 Much of my current research focuses on the determinants of health in Canada, with a particular emphasis on 19th and 20th century epidemics (especially influenza and tuberculosis), nutrition, and environmental health.

 Fall - ANTHROP 4S03 - The Anthropology of Infectious Disease

 2015 Tracing "the trail of infected armies": mobilizing for war, the spread of the 1918 influenza pandemic, and the case of the Polish Army Camp at Niagara-on-the-Lake, 1917-1918. (with Kandace Bogaert and Jane Van Koeverden).
 In: Lives in Motion: Longitudinal Analysis from Historical Sources, edited by Kris Inwood and Peter Baskerville.
 Montreal: McGill-Queen's University Press, p.
 274-291.

 2012 Ch2olera: Hamilton's Forgotten Epidemics. edited by D. Ann Herring and Heather T. Battles.
 Hamilton: Department of Anthropology, McMaster University. http://hdle.handle.net/11375/14367